federicomariamassari/udacity-rsend/projects/p5/p5-home-service-robot.md

 ### SLAM

-Mapping table and chair legs in the 2D occupancy grid was surprisingly problematic, since additional passes [Figure 2.A]
+Mapping table and chair legs in the 2D occupancy grid was surprising problematic, since additional passes in the same spot tended to wipe out at least some of the marks left by previous scans (a behaviour probably caused by map updates frequency) [Figure 2.A].
+In the final grid, this area is actually an offline collage of shots from single passes taken at different angles.

 <table>
   <tr>